Golden Slumbers: Sleep Hacks & Nocturnal Insights Pt 2.

 Now there are other interesting observations with regards to our daily rhythms which I feel are worth sharing.
 Firstly, we ALL experience a ‘post prandeal dip’ between 2pm-4pm in the afternoon (totally independent of diet) which suggests to many an expert that we should be sleeping during this phase, but obviously with work schedules as they are, it’s nigh on impossible to achieve outside of certain regions of Spain!
 And then there’s the fact that none of the hunter gatherer tribes studied around the world take an afternoon nap, except maybe on ten occasions a year, so what’s the solution?

-Well, if you’re doing two meditations a day, you might not actually find you get the post prandeal dip (needs to be tested).
+The benefits of meditation are great.
+However, if you’re doing two meditations a day, you might not actually find you get the post prandeal dip (needs to be tested).
 But if you’re still susceptible, try doing your second meditation during this phase (having eaten between 12-1), and you’ll find you can give yourself the rest you need, re-energise yourself in a time efficient manner, and then smash through the rest of your afternoon in fine form.
 It’s absolutely ideal.